Quadratic points on bielliptic modular curves: Final results and tables

 \section{Final results and tables}

 Here we describe the results that we get for $n\in \{60, 79, 83, 89, 95, 101, 119, 131\}$.
+Recall that the results for $n\in\{62,69,92,94\}$ can be found in \Cref{sec:3}.
 We describe all quadratic points on those $X_0(n)$.
 By $C$ we always denote the quotient of $X_0(n)$ by an Atkin–Lehner involution which we used while doing the appropriate computations described in \Cref{sec:comp}.
 As usual, for elliptic curves $O$ always denotes the point at infinity.
 The column denoted by CM lists the discriminant of the order by which the elliptic curve has complex multiplication if it does, and NO if it does not have CM.

 For $n\in\{62,69,92,94\}$ we did not need to do almost any computations and did not even need to compute a model for $X_0(n)$.
 Hence we do not display any information for these values of $n$.